BuildBoy12-SL/EndConditions/README.md

 | `DetonationWinner` | string | none | Determines who will win when the warhead detonates using LeadingTeam names. |
 | `IgnoreTutorials` | bool | true | Determines if tutorials are calculated as a player. |

+- The configs file for EndConditions is located at __{PluginsDirectory}/EndConditions/config.yml__ by default.

 ## Leading team names:
 - FacilityForces
 - ChaosInsurgency